Saturday, September 5, 2020

 “Maybe we should turn back, Amelia,” her father suggested.
 “I don’t want to get stuck in here.”

 “No, we’re going to find Mom,” Amelia said, as she felt the clammy walls beside her.
-Then, she slipped and fell on her bum.
+Then, she slipped and landed hard.
 “Ouch!
 I just know we’ll find her.”

 “Oh, come on!”
 Amelia said, as she pulled her father’s hand.
 “Just a little bit farther.”

-“I really do love you,” her father said.
+“I love you, Amelia,” her father said.
 He took a deep breath and squeezed through the next tight spot.

-As they descended deeper into the caves, Amelia stopped in her tracks.
-Tears filled her eyes.
-Her mother stood before her surrounded by a bright light.
+As they descended deeper into the caves, Amelia froze.
+Light shimmered.
+Her mother stood before her surrounded by a bright glow.
+Tears filled Amelia’s eyes.
 When she looked at her father, he had no reaction, and she realized he was not able to see the spirit of her mother.
-She decided not to try to convince her father of what she saw.
+She didn’t try to convince him.

 Amelia ignored her father.
 Her mother’s kiss burned like fire, and Amelia was sure it was real.
 Then, her mother kissed Amelia’s father, but he must have not felt the fire on his cheek.
-Amelia’s mother slowly took off her diamond wedding ring and slipped it into Amelia’s hand.
+Amelia’s mother slipped off her diamond wedding ring and pressed it into Amelia’s hand.

 “Keep this for me, Amelia.
 I love you,” her mother said.
 Then, she turned and walked toward the inside of the caves.
 In a moment, she disappeared like she was taken up to heaven.